Cray-HPE/docs-csm/operations/boot_orchestration/Stage_Changes_with_BOS.md

       to all enabled nodes that are using it.

         ```bash
-        cray cfs configurations update <configuration_name> --file <file_path>
+        cray cfs v3 configurations update <configuration_name> --file <file_path>
         ```

     Users also have the option of specifying branches rather than commits in configurations.
     If this feature is used, the configuration can also be updated by telling CFS to update the commits for all layers of a configuration that specify branches.
     Similar to when updating the configuration from a file, this will automatically start configuration on any enabled nodes that are using this configuration.
-    For information on using branches, see [Use branches in configuration layers](../configuration_management/Configuration_Layers.md#use-branches-in-configuration-layers).
+    For information on using branches, see [Using branches in configuration layers](../configuration_management/CFS_Configurations.md#using-branches-in-configuration-layers).